 - Complaints from individuals or agencies outside the University.

 This policy does not cover complaints about incidents related to harassment.
 Complaints of this nature should be directed to the Director of Human Resources.
 Americans with Disabilities Act (ADA) discrimination complaints are also not covered under this policy and should be referred to the Director of Disability Services.
 Please refer to the Student Handbook.
-Complaints regarding the sexual misconduct policy should be referred to the Title IV officer.
+Complaints regarding the sexual misconduct policy should be referred to the Title IX officer.
 Please refer to the Student Handbook.